isabella232/riena/org.eclipse.riena.build3/bootstrap/readme.txt

    \build3\tools\cygwin             -- install cvs package, cvs lives in .\bin
    \build3\tools\eclipse.sdk\eclipse-SDK-3.5.1-win32.zip
    \build3\tools\jdk1.5.0_18        -- javac lives in .\bin
-   \build3\tools\testutils\pre.test.utils_3.5.0.jar -- from riena CVS
+   \build3\tools\testutils\pde.test.utils_3.5.0.jar -- from riena CVS

    (Adjust c:\build3\build.{bat,xml} if you use other version numbers) (Adjust J2SE-1.5 in org.eclipse.riena.build3/build.properties if you
-    move java elsewehere.
+    move java elsewhere.
 Need a 1.5 JDK so we compile against the 'proper' version)

 3. Create the target directory with these files: